-Why the C’Tu?
+Why The C’Tu?

-According to UNICEF, a pressing need in Vietnam is to have more children start their education at an early age, however, limited access to quality early childhood education in remote areas has led to “significant bottlenecks to education outcomes for ethnic minority children.”
+According to UNICEF, a pressing need in Vietnam is to have more children start their education at an early age, however, limited access to quality early childhood education in very remote areas has led to “significant bottlenecks to education outcomes for ethnic minority children.”
 (UNICEF annual report, 2013) Being behind other children academically adds to the many factors that could lead to dropping out of school and leaving behind the opportunities a good education can provide.
 Ethnic minority children are particularly at risk and have much to gain from early education:

 - Ethnic minority children make up more than 60% of all poor children.